novendriono/novendriono.github.io/_posts/2014-08-31-disruptor.md

 > Disruptor is a general-purpose mechanism for solving a difficult problem in concurrent programming.

-So, I think disruptor is a tool for builiding high-performance Java application.
+So, I think disruptor is a tool for building high-performance Java application.
 It's an immensely useful library.
 As a preface, you may read [Disruptor project on GitHub](http://lmax-exchange.github.io/disruptor/) or
 [Martin Fowler's review](http://martinfowler.com/articles/lmax.html).